-Campsites along the beach are wonderful places to stay but if you get stuck in the back you will get a lot off traffic noise plus hear the Amtrak trains passing by.
-Most campers use an RV or trailer but you can also pitch your tent.
+Campsites along the beach are wonderful places to stay, but if you get stuck in the back, you will get a lot of traffic noise, plus hear the Amtrak trains passing by.
+Most campers use an RV or trailer, but you can also pitch your tent.

-Campsite reservations are made through Reserve America.
-Reservations can be booked up to seven months in advance.
+Reservations can be booked up to six months in advance.
 Plan early for summer camping trips.
-Doheny Beach is a very popular destination.
+Doheny Beach is a top-rated destination.
+Campground Reservations

 Nearby Attractions Doheny State Beach

-Doheny Beach is next to Dana Point Harbor which has boat rentals, whale watching trips, and plenty of restraints.
+Doheny Beach is next to Dana Point Harbor, which has boat rentals, whale watching trips, and plenty of dining options.
 Dogs are allowed in the campground.
 They must be leashed and attended to by an adult at all times.

-State Beach is perfect for a camping trip or day at the beach.
+State Beach is perfect for a camping trip or a day at the beach.
 During the summer season, Doheny Beach can be very busy.
-Off season, can be very relaxing.
+The offseason can be very relaxing.